Sinterklaas Festival Day

 Every year brings new events and characters to the Sinterklaas Send-off Celebration, dazzling the community, honoring children and bringing light to the darkest time of the year.
 A non-denominational event, Sinterklaas joins residents and visitors alike, people of all ages and backgrounds, in a memorable celebration of children, art and the winter season.

-The Sinterklaas Festivities draw on the Hudson Valley’s Dutch heritage, but with some modern day twists.
-Children are the focus — becoming kings and queens for the day, turning the switches of the original story into royal scepters.
+The Sinterklaas Festivities draw on the Hudson Valley’s Dutch heritage, but with some modern-day twists.
+Children are the focus—becoming kings and queens for the day, turning the switches of the original story into royal scepters.
 Children make scepters and crowns for themselves at the Crowns and Branches workshops.
 “But it can’t be about the wanting and having, either,” says creator Jeanne Flemming, “They each have to tie wishes into their branch — one for the community, one for the family, one for the world.
 They understand their responsibility to be a good king or queen.”

-How to Get to the Sinterklaas Send-off Celebration and Festival:
+How to Get to the Sinterklaas Celebrations:

 Village of Rhinebeck